Ethical Guidelines are part of Mint of Finland Group’s corporate responsibility principles

 It is important to safeguard the company’s property, which includes raw materials, tools, equipment and immaterial assets.
 Employees may only use Mint of Finland’s property for legal business purposes and must protect it from damage and unauthorised use.
 Mint of Finland’s property must under no circumstances be used unlawfully or contrary to legal provisions.
 It is forbidden to remove coins and blanks from the factory without the relevant permission.

 Mint of Finland has quality and environmental principles.
 The company defines the annual targets which seek to improve the environmental impacts of operations by minimising emissions ending up in the waterways, air and soil.
-We support eco-aware operations and aim to achieve environmentally sustainable development in all our operations.
+We aim to achieve environmentally sustainable development in all our operations.
 We seek to recycle all waste with the ultimate aim of our products being fully recyclable throughout their lifecycle.
 In addition, we are committed to reducing the environmental impact of our transport.